zhangchiqing/beginner-friendly-haskell-for-web-development/a-simple-http-service/README.md

 # A simple RESTful HTTP Service in Haskell

 ## Feature
-- [x] Simple: NO Monad Transformer.
-NO Advanced type classes.
-NO TemplateHaskell.
+ - [x] Simple: No monad transformer, no advanced typeclasses, no TemplateHaskell.
-- [x] Simple: Only used 3 language extensions: OverloadedStrings, DeriveGeneric, ScopedTypeVariables
+ - [x] Simple: Use only 3 language extensions: OverloadedStrings, DeriveGeneric, ScopedTypeVariables
-- [x] Connect to PostgreSQL, supports migrations
+ - [x] Connects to PostgreSQL, supports migrations
-- [x] Example of a HTTP Client to external service (httpbin.org)
+ - [x] Example of an HTTP Client to external service (httpbin.org)
  - [x] RESTful API for CRUD
  - [x] Error Handling: Returning 4xx for any invalid request.
 Returning 500 for any internal service exception.
  - [x] Logging to stdout.
 Logging every request and respond with request id.
 Logging any internal exception.
  - [x] Environment configured by Envvar
  - [x] Unit tests and Integation tests are included
  - [x] Docker Ready

 ## How to install
 ```